omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 ![image](https://user-images.githubusercontent.com/10358317/157726335-fc7091da-2300-4f4e-a9da-6416a6810329.png)

-- If registry ip and port is not defined, you will get this error:  "http: server gave HTTP response to HTTPS client.
+- If registry IP and the port is not defined, you will get this error:  "http: server gave HTTP response to HTTPS client.
 - If pod's status is ImagePullBackOff (Error), it can be inspected with describe command:

 ```